 Abilities are special moves or spells that characters can have.
 Abilities tend to be more powerful than normal attacks with weapons, or can affect a target with one or more positive or negative effects.
 Many abilities can target multiple characters or monsters at once.
 The drawback is that abilities tend to use more stamina than regular attacks.

 Typically during a turn you can either attack, defend, or use an ability, but not more than one of those (there are rare exceptions).
-Abilities can be used before or after you move, and you may also move, use and ability, then move some more.
+Abilities can be used before or after you move, and you may also move, use an ability, then move some more.

 Most abilities are class-specific, although some abilities are common to all classes (like Power Attack and First Aid) and some are shared by only a few classes (like War Horn which can be used by either Fighters or Paladins).